 Swat-A-Litterbug Program: This program is administered by the Litter Management office in conjunction with the State Highway Patrol and is intended to educate motorists that littering is illegal.
-In 2021 NCDOT developed a new Swat-A-Litterbug phone application to make it easier for the public to report litterers from their mobile phones.
-Motorists observed littering can be reported through the mail, by calling toll free 1-800-331-5864, or using the Swat-A-Litterbug online reporting mechanism on NCDOT's Litter Management website.
+Motorists are utilizing the Swat-A-Litterbug phone application that was developed in 2021 which enables the public to report litterers from their mobile phones.
+Additionally, motorists observed littering can be reported through the mail, by calling toll free 1-800-331-5864, or using the Swat-A-Litterbug online reporting mechanism on NCDOT's Litter Management website.
 Reports include information regarding the offender's vehicle license plate number, time of observance, date, street, city, county, and a description of the littering offense observed.
 The cards include the Swat-A-Litterbug logo.

 When reports are received, a letter, signed by the Colonel of the State Highway Patrol, is mailed to the registered owner of the vehicle reported.
 The recipient is informed of the littering offense observed, that littering is illegal and that it's a fineable offense upon conviction.
 There are no citations or warnings issued from these reports.
 The program is totally anonymous, and no record is kept regarding who submits a report or receives a letter.
-Approximately 5,000 Swat-A-Litterbug letters were mailed in 2021.
-Due to database issues and a delay in securing the new Commander's signature, letters were not created and mailed for part of 2021.
+Approximately 7,200 Swat-A-Litterbug letters were mailed in 2022.

-NCDOT receives many complaints via online and by phone stating trash collection trucks are not secured and litter is flying out all over the roadsides.
+NCDOT receives many complaints via online and by phone stating trash collection trucks are not secured and litter is flying out on the roadsides.
 Litter Management office personnel contact these trash collection companies directly to discuss the complaints and to remind trash collection companies to secure their loads.